nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

    Now we can see :math:`x=1` for this example.

-This will be rendered as
+These will be rendered as

    Now we can see :math:`x=1` for this example.